lavacano/zKillboard-fixed-css/README.md

+## zLogiboard
+zLogiboard is logistics statistics based on zKillboard; info on that below:

 ## zKillboard
 zKillboard is a killboard created for EVE-Online, for use on zkillboard.com, but can also be used for single entities.